 Everyone is welcome to be involved in a Sunday School class at JCUMC.
 You are encouraged to make Sunday morning at Johns Creek United Methodist Church a two - hour experience by attending a worship service and a Sunday School session.
 Sunday School is for everyone and there is a place for you at JCUMC.
-Sunday School is offered at 9:15 am.
+Sunday School is offered at 9:45 am and we have a NEW class meeting at 11:00 am.

 Becoming part of a Sunday School class will give you: